 I was attracted to JSX at first, but very quickly you realize that using a Tag notation to specify a function call doesn’t add much value, it’s quite inflexible actually.
 When you add on top the idiosyncrasies of JSX (down to camel case), the learning curve, and its limitations compared to the full access to HEC, there are not a lot of reasons left to use it.

 UPDATE: Since I wrote this post, Google (Justin Fagnani) has released lit-html, a library that makes it even more compelling to adopt this approach:

 State Management is hard and React alone makes it a lot harder.
 That’s why libraries like Redux, MobX… have been used to “prop up” React.
 The problem is that these libraries are tightly coupled to the React programming model, which itself does not handle mutations very well.
 Their only purpose is to hide the mutations until you get to the point where you can let React render.
 But again, why would you want to create more dependencies? especially when considering the programming model behind Redux and MobX is far from optimal.
 You don’t have to!
 You can use a simple intuitive pattern: the SAM pattern.
-The SAM pattern is based on the most robust theory of Computer Science to date, TLA+ and embraces mutation rather than relying on yet another performance hoag, immutability.
-Best of all, SAM’s programming model is designed to integrate API calls without any additional libraries such Thunks, Saga, or a lot of aggravation when you calling APIs from stateful React components.
+The SAM pattern is based on the most robust theory of Computer Science to date, TLA+, and embraces mutation rather than relying on yet another performance hog, immutability.
+Best of all, SAM’s programming model is designed to integrate API calls without any additional libraries such as Thunks, Saga, or a lot of aggravation when you calling APIs from stateful React components.